Wan-xiaohui/AdjustedTrustScore4SDP/README.md

 # DC4SDP
-Supplementary code and data of our paper being submitted to JSS entitled *Adjusted Trust Score: A Novel Approach for Estimating the Trustworthiness of Defect Prediction Models*
+Supplementary code and data of our paper being submitted to IEEE TRANSACTIONS ON RELIABILITY entitled *Adjusted Trust Score: A Novel Approach for Estimating the Trustworthiness of Defect Prediction Models*